syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![Time text formatting in WPF Scheduler](DaysView_Images/adding-Timetextformatting.png)

 ## How to show time indicator on a specific time when dragging an appointment
-You can show the popup on specific time when do drag and drop the appointment by using the [ShowTimeIndicator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html#Syncfusion_UI_Xaml_Scheduler_DragDropSettings_ShowTimeIndicator) property of [DragandDropSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html) is set to true.
+You can show the popup on specific time when do drag the appointment by using the [ShowTimeIndicator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html#Syncfusion_UI_Xaml_Scheduler_DragDropSettings_ShowTimeIndicator) property of [DragandDropSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.DragDropSettings.html) is set to true.

 {% tabs %}
 {% highlight c# %}